amelinagzz/GIFmaker/README.md

 **Step 1 - Opening the project**

-Using Xcode, open the Playground file given by the instructor (double click) You should se a blan file called GIFPlayground.
+Using Xcode, open the Playground file given by the instructor (double click).
+You should se a blank file called GIFPlayground.

 **Step 2 - The code**